patcg-individual-drafts/ipa/sec-priv-q.md

 protocol where that value is used ensures that - provided that the MPC is executed correctly by 2 of 3 parties - this value is never revealed to anyone.

+The IPA MPC protocol produces an aggregate report about the cross-site activity of people.
+Aggregates are protected with differential privacy.
+The information is provided so that sites can measure the performance of their use of advertising, which - in most cases - involves activity that crosses between sites.

+A lot can be said about the relative virtues of advertising.
+That this feature is "necessary" is not something everyone will agree with, often based on their perception of advertising and advertising practices.
+Advertising has a bit of a bad rap.
+However, it is basically not possible to operate any sort of advertising without being able to measure it.

+Alternatives to this style of approach either involve tracking or surveys and panels.
+Tracking is widely used in the industry today, which has not been good for privacy.
+Surveys and panels are used to understand advertising, but they are expensive and slow are too inefficient for general use.

 ### Do features in your specification expose the minimum amount of information
     necessary to enable their intended uses?